jueyang/know-your-tools/week1.md

 You will find a [list](https://github.com/jueyang/spring-github-cli/blob/master/week1.md#list-of-common-commands) of frequently used commands in CLI at the bottom of this document.
 We'll practice four commands out of the list:

 1. `cd` -- navigate to directory
+2. `ls` -- list all the content in the current directory
-2. `mkdir` -- make a directory within the current directory
+3. `mkdir` -- make a directory within the current directory
-3. `touch` -- create a file within the current directory
+4. `touch` -- create a file within the current directory
-4. `rm` -- remove a file or directory within the current directory
+5. `rm` -- remove a file or directory within the current directory

 In your DropBox folder for this week's assignment, do these:

-1. Navigate to your DropBox folder with `cd`
+1. Navigate to your DropBox folder with `cd`.
+If you are lost, type `ls` to see what's in your current directory.
+You can use `ls` any time during your navigation to make sure you are in the right directory.
+(Use it a lot!)
-2. Use `mkdir` to create a directory called `snow`
+2. Use `mkdir` to create a directory called `snow`.
-3. Navigate to the `snow` directory (hint: `cd`)
+3. Navigate to the `snow` directory (hint: `cd`).
-4. Use `touch` to create a file called `flake.txt`
-5. Now, in your DropBox, you should see a file called `flake.txt` under the `snow` folder
+4. Use `touch` to create a file called `flake.txt`.
+Now, in your DropBox, you should see a file called `flake.txt` under the `snow` folder
 6. Take a screenshot of your iTerm with all the commands, name it `i-did-it.png` and store it in your Dropbox folder
 7. Now, in the CLI, use `rm` to remove the `flake.txt`
 8. Is it gone?
 Check your Dropbox folder.